 The District has proactively reduced the Net OPEB Liability over the last 10 years by contributing to the PARS Trust account, and allowing the earnings to grow the trust.
 Staff is not recommending any further action based on this valuation report.

-The Board has the option to:
+The Finance Committee has the option to:

 - a.
-Accept and file OPEB Actuarial Valuation Report as of July 1, 2018 as recommended by the Finance Committee. - b.
-Amend, modify or reject the above option.
+Recommend that the Board accept and file OPEB Actuarial Valuation Report as of July 1, 2018. - b.
+Recommend that the Board amend, modify or reject above option.